Last Updated on September 22, 2018 by Amir Arif

 A very important factor of purchasing a trailer is considering how it will be towed.

-- What is your tow vehicle capable of? (truck or large vehicle, family car, SUV or mini-van?)
+- What is your tow vehicle capable of?
+(Moving Floor Trailers, family car, SUV or mini-van?)

 - How heavy is the intended load or load range?